Skarabaeus/ImageColorPicker/README.md

 Check out the [example folder](http://github.com/Skarabaeus/ImageColorPicker/tree/master/example) for details.

-In order to use the plugin you need to include the [jQuery](http://jquery.com) library.
+In order to use the plugin you need to include the [jQuery](http://jquery.com) library and at least the Core and Widget module of the [jQuery UI](http://jqueryui.com/) library.

 What you need to build your own ImageColorPicker